Walter Brandmüller: Early life

 Brandmüller was born in 1929 in Ansbach, Germany.
 His father was Catholic and his mother was Protestant.
 Brandmüller was baptized as a Protestant and converted to Catholicism from Lutheranism in his adolescence.
-He studied at the Ludwig-Maximilians University in Munich in 1963, he earned a doctorate in history (doctoral thesis: "Das Wiedererstehen katholischer Gemeinden in den Fürstentümern Ansbach und Bayreuth", 'The reestablishment of Catholic parishes in the principalities of Ansbach and Bayreuth'); and he obtained the "habilitation" in 1967 with the dissertation "Das Konzil von Pavia-Siena (1423–1424)" ('The council of Pavia-Siena').
+He studied at LMU Munich in 1963, he earned a doctorate in history (doctoral thesis: "Das Wiedererstehen katholischer Gemeinden in den Fürstentümern Ansbach und Bayreuth", 'The reestablishment of Catholic parishes in the principalities of Ansbach and Bayreuth'); and he obtained the "habilitation" in 1967 with the dissertation "Das Konzil von Pavia-Siena (1423–1424)" ('The council of Pavia-Siena').

 Priest and academic

 On 26 July 1953, he was ordained a priest in Bamberg by Joseph Otto Kolb, Archbishop of Bamberg.
 He did pastoral work in the church of Saint John, Kronach, 1953–1957, and in that of Saint Martin, Bamberg, 1957–1960.
-Thereafter he did further studies in Munich.
+Thereafter, he did further studies in Munich.
 He served as Professor of Church History and Patrology at the University of Dillingen from 30 October 1969 until 1971.
 From 7 October 1970 until his retirement in 1997 he was Professor of Modern and Medieval Church History at the University of Augsburg.
 From 1971 until 1998, he was parish priest of the Assumption, Walleshausen, Diocese of Augsburg.

 A specialist in the history of the councils, he is founder and editor of the journal Annuarium conciliorum historiae (Paderborn, 1969); and of the series "Konziliengeschichte" (1979), which has published 37 volumes so far.
 He also published the "Handbook of Bavarian Church History" (St. Ottilie, 1991–1999, 3 vols. in 4).
 From 1981 to 1998, he was a member of the Pontifical Committee for Historical Sciences.
 He was appointed Honorary Prelate on 17 July 1983.
 On 22 July 1990, he received the Cross of the Order of Merit of the Federal Republic of Germany from president Richard von Weizsäcker.
 He served as President of the International Commission for Contemporary Church History from 1998 until 2006.
 He has been a canon of the chapter of the Saint Peter's Basilica since 1997.
 From 13 June 1998 until 3 December 2009, he was President of the Pontifical Committee for Historical Sciences.

 Cardinal

-On 20 November 2010 Pope Benedict XVI elevated Brandmüller to the College of Cardinals as Cardinal-Deacon of S. Giuliano dei Fiamminghi.
-Before being made a cardinal, as required by canon law, he received episcopal consecration on 13 November from Cardinal Raffaele Farina, Archivist and Librarian of the Holy Roman Church, assisted by Ludwig Schick, Archbishop of Bamberg and Giuseppe De Andrea.
+On 20 November 2010, Pope Benedict XVI elevated Brandmüller to the College of Cardinals as Cardinal-Deacon of the titular see of S. Giuliano dei Fiamminghi.
+Before being made a cardinal, as is required by canon law, he received episcopal consecration on 13 November from Cardinal Raffaele Farina, Archivist and Librarian of the Holy Roman Church, assisted by Ludwig Schick, Archbishop of Bamberg, and curial archbishop Giuseppe De Andrea.